MathyouMB/Shoptography/README.md

 * Users cannot update or delete images they did not upload
 * Users can search for images to purchase
 * Users can purchase images
-* Users can set private viewing permissinons on their images
+* Users can set private viewing permissions on their images
 * Users can add tags to their images to improve their search visibility